boscop-fr/orejime/README.md

 When including the script, the lib checks if the `window.orejimeConfig` variable exists.
 If it does, a new Orejime instance is created in `window.orejime`.

-:warning: **Note : Orejime doesn't have this behavior when using it as a module.**

 #### Manually

 ```js